Chris Jones (1980s outfielder)

-Christopher Dale Jones (born July 13, 1957) is a former backup outfielder in Major League Baseball who played for the Houston Astros and San Francisco Giants.
+Christopher Dale Jones (born July 13, 1957) is an American former backup outfielder in Major League Baseball who played for the Houston Astros and San Francisco Giants.
 He batted and threw left-handed.
 He was signed out of San Diego State by Scout Bob Cluck.

 In a two-season career, Jones was a .192 hitter (5-for-26) with one RBI and no home runs in 34 games played.